Administrative Suspension for DUI

 Your attorney can also help you demand a 42-day permit so that you can continue driving while your attorney fights the suspension.
 Any undue process that creates an undue hardship deprives the Petitioner of meaningful review and denies him the remedy afforded under Florida Statutes § 322.2615(b).

-Whether you were issued the notice of suspension on a DUI citation or you received an order of license suspension from David Laliberte, Supervisor and Hearing Officer, we can help.
+Whether you were issued the notice of suspension on a DUI citation or received an order of license suspension from David Laliberte, Supervisor and Hearing Officer at the Tampa BAR, we can help.

 We can protect your rights to due process at these hearings.
 Contact the attorneys at Sammis Law Firm to discuss ways to protect your driver’s license by demanding a formal review hearing to contest the administrative suspension.

 Call (813) 250-0500 today to discuss your case.

 This article was last updated on Friday, September 1, 2023.